An Introduction to Egg Freezing

-Though you may think that the most intimidating part of the egg collecting procedure is the final collection, this oocyte harvesting process is surprisingly simple.
+Though you may think that the most intimidating part of the egg collecting procedure is the final collection, this egg retrieval process is surprisingly simple.

 For procedure day, you will visit your doctor's office or clinic for a quick outpatient procedure.
 They will put you under light sedation and perform a surgical procedure called "transvaginal ultrasound aspiration."

 Let's unpack that term: A transvaginal ultrasound uses an ultrasound probe to see the follicles that have developed in the ovary.
 At the same time, a needle is guided through the vagina to those follicles.
 Aspiration is a medical term for suction, like when you're at the dentist.
 This process gently pulls developed oocytes out of the follicles where they've been developing for the past few weeks.

-Here is a diagram of a follicle.
-The tiny white dot at the top is the developing oocyte or egg.
+This is a follicle.
+The tiny dot at the top is the developing oocyte (aka egg).
 When the eggs are collected, a needle gently breaks the follicle, and the mature egg is removed.

 This process sounds complex, but it only takes about 5-10 minutes

-, and then your eggs are off to be processed by fertility scientists.
-They will be flash frozen in liquid nitrogen and stored in a large freezer until you want to use your frozen eggs for IVF.
+, and then your eggs are off to be processed by fertility scientists!
+They will be flash frozen in liquid nitrogen and stored in a large freezer until you want to use your frozen eggs later.